If you're looking for some DIY ideas to build a dragon fruit trellis in containers then check out this following section.

 The cons of living posts is, you guessed it, nutrient competition.
 You need to take care of the host & the babies.
 This may affect fruit production & growth.

-Old tires has good curve to support the umbrella hanging of the dragon fruits.
+Old tires have good curve to support the umbrella hanging of the dragon fruits.
 Look out for mosquitoes because sometimes they house inside the tires.
-Drill holes through the tires so there's no standing water inside, which is a good breeding ground for mosquitoes.
+Drill holes through the tires so there's no standing water inside, which tend to create a good breeding ground for mosquitoes.

 Thinner tires are good if you don't like something too heavy that might collapse your post.
 You can connect the tire to the post using wires or some rebar.
-This platform goes well with wood, cement or PVC posts.
+This top support goes well with wood, cement or PVC posts.
 A recycled tire costs about $5.
 The average diameter is 24 in (60cm).
+You can use car tires or bicycle tires.

 When planting dragon fruits in ground, growers usually take note of the weather pattern in the local area.
 These can help you find the right material & design for protection against: